mohatt/gatsby-adapter-firebase/README.md

 ## Firebase functions

 The adapter packages Gatsby Functions (SSR, DSG, and standard functions) into a Firebase Functions codebase.
-Functions are written to `.firebase/functions` (relative to the project root).
+Functions are written to `.firebase/functions`.
 Each Gatsby function is built into a single Firebase function.
 If you opted for [Deferred Static Generation (DSG)](https://www.gatsbyjs.com/docs/how-to/rendering-options/using-deferred-static-generation/), the SSR engine function will be built into two separate functions:

 - A default function for SSR function handler.
 - A cached [DSG variant](#dsg-functions) for pages marked with `defer: true`.